 Contrary to regular jobs where one employer will pay your salary, being in the digital world and trying to make a living off a digital property like a blog requires you to diversify tremendously because most of the revenue streams are unpredictable and constantly changing.

 For example, if your income is mostly coming from ads and, suddenly, the platform which serves ads on your website decides to change its policy your income could go down to zero.
 If you rely exclusively on selling Amazon products and suddenly Amazon stops working with the third party seller that you were advertising, your income could go down to zero.
 You get the gist.
 Depending on one revenue source in a world that is rapidly evolving is not a good idea.
 You need to hustle and you need to diversify.
 Most people will have their toes on at least 4-5 different areas to guarantee a minimum income every month.

 The other element derived from the above is that most bloggers have very erratic revenue profiles.
 It is related to the fact that this is an ever changing landscape, but also to the effect of one-off types of work that come and go.
-This is perhaps the scariest part for most people: Not knowing how much you will make every month.
+This is perhaps the scariest part of taking the leap and making money from a travel blog full time: Not knowing how much you will make every month.